 She's done many live videos like the one you see on the bottom of the screen.

-They locked her out because they can't verify it's her, and clearly shows that the two pictures here are two different pictures.
+And clearly shows that the two pictures here are two different pictures.

-There's all kinds of Twitter accounts out there that have fake pictures, not to mention literal fake accounts.
+Now, here's the thing: there's all kinds of Twitter accounts out there that have fake pictures, not to mention literal fake accounts.

 So that's why I think there's something else going on with this story, but she apparently did get her account locked out because they couldn't verify it was her.

-So is that a troll because she puts up a fake picture so that you think that she's this pretty good looking blonde and not this well, this deranged leftist.
+So is that a troll because she puts up a fake picture so that you think that she's this pretty good-looking blonde and not this, well, this deranged leftist?

-But but but here's the obvious one.
+But here's the obvious one.

 All right, so let's just go.

-I think it was um spot the difference.
+I think it was spot the difference.

 It's in this old magazine I used to get as a kid.

-I think it was Spot the Difference.
+I think it was spot the difference.

-I think it was in Highlights Magazine.
+I think it was in highlights magazine.

 You guys remember getting highlights magazine?